joswald-khs/ObjectsFirstWithProcessing/README.md

 # ObjectsFirstWithProcessing

-This project was inspired by a couple sources and my frustration with the current offerings.
-[TODO: Add more detail]
+This project was inspired by my love of [Processing](https://processing.org/), [BlueJ](https://bluej.org/), and the [_ObjectsFirst_](https://www.bluej.org/objects-first/) textbook, but frustrated by what I found in terms of marrying all three.

 Good starting point:
 https://happycoding.io/tutorials/java/processing-in-java